Yomnaali22/Yomnaali22/README.md

-Hi there, I'm a front-end developer.<br><br>I work at Opleg, cloud-based legal practice management software.<br>🌱 Currently learning web accessibility and performance.<br>💬 Ask me about JavaScript and react.
+Hi there, I'm a front-end developer.<br><br>I work at Opleg, cloud-based legal practice management software.<br>🌱 Currently focusing on web accessibility and performance.<br>💬 Ask me about JavaScript, react, and Next JS.

 ## Socials: